jsdelivrbot/videoplayer-2/README.md

 # Videoplayer

-This component works on a browser and is built using just React.
+This component works on a browser and is built using React.

 ## Features